jlehtoma/2015-11-10-idiv-git-github/git_science_idiv_instructions.md

 #### Windows

 Install Git for Windows by downloading and running [the installer](http://msysgit.github.io/).
 This will provide you with both Git and Bash in the Git Bash program.
+Accept all the default values in the installer.

 #### Mac OS X